 Manage Buckets and Files in BucketFS

-This section explains how to access and manage buckets and files in BucketFS.
+This article explains how to access and manage buckets and files in BucketFS.

 You can access a BucketFS bucket and the files in the bucket from outside the cluster by using an HTTPS client such as curl.
 To do this, you need to provide the IP address of one of the database nodes, the BucketFS port, the bucket name, and the read/write passwords.